BuffMulugeta/configure-ad/README.md

 ![32](https://github.com/user-attachments/assets/a94ba34f-b4c8-4217-be5b-92ada67a37b8)

-13) We can also disable the account by right-clicking the User account and selecting diable.
+14) We can also disable the account by right-clicking the User account and selecting Disable.

 <br />
 <br />